SESYNC-ci/data-package-lesson/docs/_slides/publish.md

 #### Upload data package

 The first argument here is the environment - "PROD" is production where you publish your data.
 "STAGING" can be used if you're not yet sure you have everything in order and want to test uploading your data package.
+NOTE: "PROD" and "STAGING" require different tokens.
+See above steps to get the correct token.

 ===